Kansas residents watch Obama take oath

 "The stars lined up," said Dave Schafer, director of interpretation and education at the historic site.
 "As students of American history, we love to talk about turning points."

-Monday was such a turning point for Obama, the start of his final four years in office facing an economy that's slow to rebound, a war still churning and fights looming with Congress about the federal deficit.
+Monday was such a turning point for Obama, the start of his final four years in office facing an economy that's slow to rebound, a war still churning and fights looming with Congress over the federal deficit.

 "Second terms are really tough.
 There are some big challenges, especially since we are such a polarized country right now," Schafer said.